-The second is to make sure before moving from prototyping to production that you have done enough testing.
+- Make sure you have done enough testing.
 To check this, here is a simple exercise you can perform.
 Refer to your product development specification (PDS) and, for every specification, ask yourself if your prototype fulfills the requirement.
 If the answer is no, you either need to change the PDS to fit the design or change the design to conform with the PDS.
 If the answer is yes, then write down what test you have performed that proves this.
 If you cannot provide proof with a test result, then you need to do more testing.

 In conclusion, you can never perform too much prototype testing.
 Test your product against misuse and human error.
 Test it upside-down, sideways, underwater, etc. Give it to your friends and family and observe how they use the product.
 Have children and the elderly use your product and see if they have any difficulty using it.
 The more testing you do, the better.
 Every test you perform and learn from will decrease your chance of having a financially crushing recall or a lawsuit if your product harms someone.
 You have put your heart and soul into this product, do not let testing be the one thing that ruins your success.
 If you need help writing your testing protocols we have put together a comprehensive editable Prototype Testing Workbook that will walk you step by step through the process.
 Download your free copy below!